 With specialized tools, like synthetic data generation platforms with subsetting functionality, companies can greatly reduce manual work and the risks of inconsistencies.

-Synthetic data is artificially generated mock data that simulates real data’s characteristics without using actual sensitive information.
+Synthetic data is artificially generated mock data that simulate real data’s characteristics without using actual sensitive information.

 The synthetic data tools generate mock data from scratch based on real datasets.
 Platforms like Syntho utilize advanced algorithms that capture the underlying distributions, correlations, and structures of the original data.
 This provides several business benefits: